Panchatanthiram: Release and reception

 The film released on 28 June 2002.
 Malathi Rangarajan from The Hindu said that Crazy Mohan's dialogue was "the mainstay", describing the film as "completely entertaining".
 She also praised the film's performances claiming that "with suitable slapstick, apt body language and timing and modulation that tickle, the veteran (Kamal Haasan) makes a mark yet again."
-Furthermore, reviewers from Screen magazine dubbed the film as a "clean comic-entertainer", adding that "director KS Ravikumar deserves a pat for weaving out a good screenplay based on Kamal Haasan's story idea and creating a laugh riot".
+Furthermore, reviewers from Screen magazine dubbed the film as a "clean comic-entertainer", adding that Ravikumar "deserves a pat for weaving out a good screenplay based on Kamal Haasan's story idea and creating a laugh riot".
 Tulika of Rediff labelled the film as "a barrel of laughs".
 Visual Dasan of Kalki felt Jayaram's talent was underused, and gave the film an "average" verdict.

-The film was blockbuster and remained a cult classic in the comedy genre.
+The film was a blockbuster and remains a cult classic in the comedy genre.
 Kamal Haasan distributed the film himself in the Karnataka region.

+Sequel

-A sequel to the film was planned and Ravikumar had hoped to film scenes on a cruise liner, but the project failed to take off.
-Ravikumar instead set his 2010 film Manmadan Ambu, which also featured Haasan, on a cruise liner.
+A sequel was planned and Ravikumar had hoped to film scenes on a cruise liner, but the project failed to take off.
+Ravikumar instead set his 2010 film Manmadan Ambu, which also stars Haasan, on a cruise liner.
 Lokesh Kanagaraj also considered making a sequel, but dropped the idea and instead collaborated with Haasan on Vikram (2022).
-The core plot of the movie was reported to be inspired by the 1998 black comedy film Very Bad Things.